nael-fridhi/kubernetes-cloud-caas-course/docs/miniproject.md

 1. Create a `notes` network in docker which will contains our application.

-2. run a postgres database from this image `postgres:12.1-alpine`:
+2. Run a postgres database from this image `postgres:12.1-alpine`:

 - You have to expose the same default port of postgres into the host
-  - You have to define the DB Name, User and password when you run the container as an environment variable. **You can find the values of this variables by inspecting the file.env file**
+- You have to define the DB Name, User and password when you run the container as an environment variable. **You can find the values of this variables by inspecting the `file.env` file**
 - The name of the container must be `notesdb`
-  - The container must be run in a `notes` network of type bridge.
+- The container must be run in a `notes` network of type bridge

 ## Create Dockerfile for the application

 1. Inspect the Flask application files to learn what files we need to include and exclude from the image.
-There is a Pipfile.lock, a .gitignore, and a migrations directory.
+There is a `Pipfile.lock`, a `.gitignore`, and a `migrations` directory.
 We don't want those in the image.

-**N.B: Before adding file to dockerfile you have to change the name of file.env to .env**
+**N.B: Before adding file to dockerfile you have to rename `file.env` to `.env`**

-2. Create a .dockerignore file to exclude build and metadata information from the image.
+2. Create a `.dockerignore` file to exclude build and metadata information from the image.

-3. Create the Dockerfile to build the image.
+3. Create the `Dockerfile` to build the image.

 - Start with Python 3 as the base image.
 - Setup Python environment variables:

   - PYBASE /pybase
   - PYTHONUSERBASE $PYBASE
   - PATH $PYBASE/bin:$PATH

-  - Install dependencies in the container from the Pipfile.
+- Install dependencies in the container from the Pipfile:

-    - `pip install pipenv`
+  - execute the command `pip install pipenv`
-    - change temporary workdir /tmp
+  - change the temporary workdir to /tmp
   - copy the pipefile into /tmp
-    - execute this command `pipenv lock`
+  - execute the command `pipenv lock`
-    - execute this command `PIP_USER=1 PIP_IGNORE_INSTALLED=1 pipenv install -d --system --ignore-pipfile`
+  - execute the command `PIP_USER=1 PIP_IGNORE_INSTALLED=1 pipenv install -d --system --ignore-pipfile`

-  - copy the src files of the app to `/app/notes`
+- Copy the source files of the application to `/app/notes`
 - Set the working directory to `/app/notes`
 - Specify the port flask will listen on `80`
 - Start the flask server `flask run --port=80 --host=0.0.0.0`

 ## Build and Setup Environment

-1. Build an image named notesapp with version 0.1.
+1. Build an image named `notesapp` with version `0.1`.

 2. Inspect the Docker environment to see the new image, and what else is running.
-Use a container of the notesapp image to set up the database.
+3. Use a container of the `notesapp` image to set up the database:
    `docker run --rm -it --network notes -v /home/cloud_user/notes/migrations:/app/notes/migrations notesapp:0.1 bash`

-- **Note**: The database can be set up via the app itself using the following command.
+- **Note**: The database can be set up via the app itself using the following commands:
   - `flask db init`
   - `flask db migrate`
   - `flask db upgrade`

 ## Run, Evaluate

-1. Run the NotesApp container in the current terminal to watch its output.
+1. Run the `notesapp` container in the current terminal to watch its output.
 2. View the application in a browser.
 Sign up for an account, create a note, then edit it.
 3. View the messages in the terminal and check for warnings.

 ## Clean environment

 1. Stop the two containers
-2. Delete network and clean the environment
+2. Delete the created network and clean up the environment

 ## Docker compose

-1. Create a docker-compose.yml file for our application
+1. Create a `docker-compose.yml` file for our application that will:

-  - The docker-compose will create a network
+- Create a network for our application
 - Run the database container with the same configuration we did before
 - Run the flask app container **after** the database container

 **Optional**: You can create a script to configure the database or simply connect to the container and run the commands as we did above.

-2. verify that the application works well
+2. Verify that the application works well

 ## Kubernetes